AdobeDocs/app-builder/src/pages/guides/app_builder_guides/security/index.md

 Security requirements of application development projects vary widely.
 Meeting them often requires complex, time-consuming implementations with substantial support at the SDK and tools level.

-App Builder saves developer time, with an [SDK](https://github.com/adobe/aio-sdk) and [CLI](https://github.com/adobe/aio-cli) designed to make it easier and faster to secure cloud-native applications deployed into Adobe's ecosystem.
+App Builder saves Developers' time with an [SDK](https://github.com/adobe/aio-sdk) and [CLI](https://github.com/adobe/aio-cli) designed to make it easier and faster to secure cloud-native applications deployed into Adobe's ecosystem.

 ## Securing access to App Builder applications